Return to David Crawford's home page

 1989 - 1998 Guest Research Librarian at the China Medical University, Shenyang, People's Republic of China.
 After acting as a consultant to the China Medical University in 1986, I returned there for five months in 1989 as a Visiting Librarian and for shorter visits in 1991, 1998 and 2001.
 My initial visits were concerned with advising the Librarian and Vice President on library needs; my later visits have involved me more with teaching students in the Faculty of Medical Library and Information Science.

-1998 Promoted to the rank of Honorary Research Librarian by the China Medical University.
+1998 - Honorary Research Librarian at the China Medical University.

 EMPLOYMENT AT McGILL UNIVERSITY